edwardspbe/ProjectOllie/README.md

 The following is a suite tools and applications used within the park to help share information, automate task, monitor activities and, well, whatever...

+There is nothing here considered proprietary or private.
+Git simply provides a great place to store/backup/share the code used.
+Thanks GitHub!